“For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ.”

 This verse is a contrast to those whose “end is destruction” (v.
 19).
 The Christian has hope.

 Hope is an encouraging word.
 Christians have a bright future, no matter what misfortune they face in this life.
 The appropriation of hope brings blessing into the soul.
-Those who take little consciousness of hope diminish their souls.
+Those who have little consciousness of hope diminish their souls.

 “For our citizenship is in heaven”